 Volatile organic compounds (VOCs) are gases that are given off by many indoor sources.
-Concentrations of most volatile organic compounds are higher in indoor air than outdoor air.
+They contribute to air pollution within enclosed spaces.
+Concentrations of most VOCs are higher in indoor air than outdoor air.
+These gases at high levels can impact both indoor air quality and human health.